Adonis' FFXIV Characters

 Not content to just be friends to anyone who came in, Phoe made Tribe into a home in its own right - opening it to visitors, creating a dormitory and welcoming anyone who needed a place to feel like home.

-Phoe can be found out trying to make more friends, in the Steppe teaching her protegee, in Tribe being 'matron', or in Sparrows' Nest making critical decisions for the mercenary company.
+Phoe can be found out trying to make more friends, in the Steppe teaching her protegee, in Tribe being 'matron', or in Thanalan working on her orphanage.

 Velourmia Malqir